MahmoudHegazi/landing_example/README.md

 * landing_without_data: I Used hash + section id inside the link href to scroll to the target section.

 <img src="land.PNG">

+*  Add an active state to your navigation items when a section is in the viewport.
+*  Hide fixed navigation bar while not scrolling (it should still be present on page load).
+*  Hint: setTimeout can be used to check when the user is no longer scrolling.
+*  Add a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.
+*  Update/change the design/content.
+*  Make sections collapsible.